jcoin-maarc/JCOIN-Core-Measures/README.md

         - note, this may be changed to from "baseline" to "person" in future to account for non-baseline measure in model (current enrollment status)
     2. Person/visit level: measures collected at all timepoints which is called `time-points`

+## Frictionless framework

+The frictionless framework plays a foundational component in our Core Measures, both in building upon the core measures and building core measure data packages.
+For more information on frictionless standards, [click here](https://specs.frictionlessdata.io/).
+Specifically, the core measure data dictionary relies heavily on the [Table Schema specification](https://specs.frictionlessdata.io/table-schema).

+# --8<-- [end:intro]
 ## Directories

 The public repository where data dictionaries are stored is located [here](https://github.com/jcoin-maarc/JCOIN-Core-Measures).
 Below describes the directories in this repository: